Charles H. McNutt: Archaeological career

 McNutt's first teaching position was at the University of Tennessee in Knoxville, where he excavated and published on the Melton Hill Reservoir.
-McNutt stayed at the University of Tennessee two years as an Assistant professor, ending in the Spring of 1962.
+McNutt stayed at the University of Tennessee two years as an assistant professor, ending in the Spring of 1962.
 He then took a job at Northern Arizona University in the summer of 1962.

 After two years at Northern Arizona, where he worked with Bob Euler, McNutt returned to Tennessee in 1964, to Memphis State University (now the University of Memphis), where his presence would lead the program its emphasis on the Southeast from the 1970s onward.
 Throughout his tenure at Memphis State, McNutt worked excavations throughout the Midsouth and produce numerous publications.
 At MSU, he taught a wide range of classes for more than 25 years, with subjects ranging from general anthropology and the application of mathematics and statistics to the archaeology of numerous culture areas in prehistoric North America and studies of economics among non-literate cultures.
 He also worked very closely with graduate students, co-authoring many publications with them.
 The volume Histories of Southeastern Archaeology is written in his honor.

 In 1992, McNutt helped establish the Tennessee Council of Professional Archaeologists and served as its president during its initial years.

 Research emphasis

-McNutt's research interests have involved establishing a greater understanding of culture histories, specifically of the Rio Grande Valley in New Mexico, the Missouri River Valley in South Dakota, middle Tennessee, and the Central Mississippi River Valley in the Mid-South.
-He asserts that a well understood culture history is basic to understanding other cultural processes through the archeological record.
+McNutt's research interests involved establishing a greater understanding of culture histories, specifically of the Rio Grande Valley in New Mexico, the Missouri River Valley in South Dakota, middle Tennessee, and the Central Mississippi River Valley in the Mid-South.
+He asserted that a well understood culture history is basic to understanding other cultural processes through the archeological record.
 These interests have led to considerations of ceramic classification, the use and misuse of statistics in ceramic chronology, and the concept of ceramic phases.
-Recently he has evinced greater interests in lithics and projectile point chronology, and regards himself as an aspiring processual archaeologist.
+Later in life, he evinced greater interests in lithics and projectile point chronology, and regarded himself as an aspiring processual archaeologist.